Gianluigi Braschi

 Gianluigi Braschi (2 July 1963 – 23 October 2008) was an Italian film producer.

 He was born in Cesena, Italy on 2 July 1963.
-He was the brother of actress Nicoletta Braschi, who married Roberto Benigni so he worked frequently with him in comedy films.
+He was the younger brother of actress Nicoletta Braschi, who married Roberto Benigni so he worked frequently with him in comedy films.
 He began working as a production assistant on Johnny Stecchino (1991).
-In 1994 he formed Melampo Cinematographic production house along his sister and brother-in-law.
+In 1994 he formed Melampo Cinematographic production house along with his sister and brother-in-law.
 He continued to work with Benigni in Il mostro (1994), Pinocchio (2002) and The Tiger and the Snow (2005).

 He co-produced the hugely successful film Life Is Beautiful (1997) with Elda Ferri, for which they both received an Academy Award nomination for Best Picture.
 The film also earned them a David di Donatello for Best Producer, as well as a European Film Award for Best Film.

 He died on 23 October 2008 after a long illness aged 45.
 The funeral was in Cesena on 25 October at convento delle Clarisse.